Rishi Sunak wins Rwanda vote as he staves off mass Tory rebellion – for now

 Mr Sunak spent all day trying to head off a major Commons rebellion over his plan.

-In a social media post, Mr Sunak publicly appealed to his own MPs to support him, saying: "To stop the boats, we need to back this Bill."
+In a social media post, Mr Sunak publicly appealed to his MPs to support him, saying: “To stop the boats, we need to back this bill.”

 As he tried to persuade MPs in the Commons, Mr Cleverly said: “The actions that we are taking, whilst novel, whilst very much pushing at the edge of the envelope, are within the framework of international law.”